 The French manor encompasses a wine cellar, seven full baths and two half baths, a wood-paneled library, a solarium with a coffered ceiling, and a dining room with a fireplace.

-The plush property also includes a grass tennis court, carriage house, apple orchard, two greenhouses, and 14-sided swimming pool with an octagonal pool house.
+The plush property also includes a grass tennis court, carriage house, apple orchard, two greenhouses, and a 14-sided swimming pool with an octagonal pool house.

 The mansion was built in 1896 and still has the old speaking tubes from pre-electricity days and sleeping porches from the pre- air-conditioning days.

-The Greenwich property’s agent, David Ogilvy, of David Ogilvy & Associates has listed this mansion at $190 million.
+The Greenwich property’s agent, David Ogilvy, of David Ogilvy & Associates, has listed this mansion at $190 million.